-Am I responsible for my spouse’s tax mistake?
+Am I responsible for my spouse’s tax mistake

 If you and your spouse (or former spouse) filed a joint tax return, you may be held liable for any mistakes on the document—even if you didn’t know about them when you signed the return.
 According to the IRS, if you and your spouse file a joint tax return with an erroneous item on it, you may qualify for innocent spouse relief.
 Simply put, innocent spouse relief releases you from any fines, tax debt, or other penalties associated with the error.